Imaging reionization's last phases with I-front Lyman-$\alpha$ emissions: Results

 Figure \ref{fig:SB_and_LyaRT} shows $z=5.7$ \lya\ surface brightness maps from our simulations.
 We center the maps on a neutral island seen in the bottom-left panel, which shows the average neutral fraction projected over the approximate filter width of $26~h^{-1}$cMpc.
 (The red cross marking the center of the map can be seen in all panels.)
 The neutral gas is mainly relegated to the under-dense voids as indicated in the panel above, which shows the gas density projected over the same distance.
 The surface brightness maps in the top row show the emitted Ly$\alpha$ brightness, from I-fronts only, for three models, i.e. these maps do not include the effects of Ly$\alpha$ radiative transfer, nor do they contain recombination radiation.
 The model labeled \textsc{$\alpha = 0.5$, faster-$v_\mathrm{IF}$} (2nd column) assumes a harder spectral index and a reionization history yielding the faster I-front speeds shown in Figure \ref{fig:hist_vIF}.
 This model is our most optimistic in the sense that the harder spectrum and faster I-front speeds generally lead to brighter I-front emissions.
 The model labeled \textsc{$\alpha = 1.5$, faster-$v_\mathrm{IF}$} (3rd column) has the same I-front speeds, but assumes a softer spectrum with $\alpha = 1.5$.
 Lastly, the \textsc{$\alpha = 1.5$, slower-$v_\mathrm{IF}$} model also assumes $\alpha = 1.5$, but uses the reionization model with the slower I-front speeds in Figure \ref{fig:hist_vIF}.
 This model exhibits the dimmest I-front emissions.
 To aid the comparison between models, the top-left panel provides the cumulative distribution function (CDF) of I-front surface brightnesses for the three models, with color scheme matching the labels in the top row.
 The vertical lines mark the 99th percentiles of each model.
 Note that the CDF does not include the effects of Ly$\alpha$ RT.

 Comparing the $\alpha=0.5$ and $\alpha=1.5$ models for fixed I-front speeds, and referring to the provided CDF, we find that the I-fronts are roughly a factor of 2.6 brighter in the former.
 This owes to the wider I-fronts and hotter internal temperatures generated by harder ionizing spectra, which together yield more total I-front emission (see Paper I for a more detailed discussion).
 Similarly, comparing the models with fixed $\alpha = 1.5$ but with faster and slower I-front speeds, we find that the I-fronts are a factor of $\approx 1.4$ brighter in the former.
 The emitted Ly$\alpha$ flux is proportional to the incident ionizing flux, which is proportional to the I-front speed (c.f. eqs. \ref{eq:efficiency} and \ref{eq:vIF}).
 Because of this proportionality, faster I-front speeds generally yield brighter I-front emissions.
 This is true despite the fact that the efficiency, $\zeta$, decreases with $v_{\rm IF}$.
 In other words, the larger $F^{\rm inc}_{\rm LyC}$ ``wins'' over the suppressed $\zeta$.
+Note that we have omitted an \textsc{$\alpha=0.5$, slower-$v_{\rm IF}$} scenario for brevity.
+Qualitatively, we find that this scenario falls between the \textsc{$\alpha = 0.5$-faster-$v_{\rm IF}$} and \textsc{$\alpha = 1.5$-faster-$v_{\rm IF}$} models.\footnote{This can be deduced by examining the PDFs of $v_{\rm IF}$ in Figure \ref{fig:hist_vIF}, and using the results from Paper I to estimate the boost in surface brightness in going from $\alpha = 1.5$ to $\alpha = 0.5$.}